GregoireDuhem/MyRpg/README.md

 # My rpg is a rpg pokemon like in C using CSFML graphic library

-- 'make' or 'make' re to build the project
+- 'make' or 'make re' to build the project

 - ./my_rpg